monsonite/Bit-Serial-ALU/README.md

 Why Bit Serial in 2020?

 Bit serial designs directly trade off their hardware complexity against their processing speed.
 If you want a simple soft-core processor on an FPGA, and and have few performance constraints, then a bit serial design might be an ideal use of the remaining hardware resources.
 With a bit serial design requiring minimal hardware, there exists the opportunity to have multiple bit serial cpu cores on a single FPGA.

+Nowadays we have well established standard parallel memory interfaces.
+We can access these with a parallel bus, with an address register, a read register and a write register.
+It is relatively straightforware to add these to a bit serial cpu.

+The file "minimal calculator"  is a bit serial ALU with a manual push-switch input and a basic hex output display.
+The purpose of this design is to exercise and prove the functionality of the bit serial ALU.

+The next step is to add a parallel memory interface, and convert the bit serial ALU into a fully functioning stored program cpu.